Apr 25, 2017

 01. Sprints

-Agile marketing executes and achieves it's objective's in short time boxed periods.
-This is one of the key ways in which agile marketing differentiates itself from other marketing methodologies.
+Agile marketing executes and achieves its objectives in short time-boxed periods.
+This is one of the key ways agile marketing differentiates itself from other marketing methodologies.

-Once you execute a few sprints you may find that they are either too long or too short.
-If you hit this problem then review it and change the sprint length and see how you get on for the next few sprints.
+Once you execute a few sprints, you may find they are too long or too short.
+If you hit this problem, then review it and change the sprint length and see how you get on for the next few sprints.

 02. User Stories

-• They help ensure the marketing team has a thorough understanding of what the potential customer wants to achieve and the information that they need in order to do that.
+- They help ensure the marketing team has a thorough understanding of what the potential customer wants to achieve and the information that they need to do that.

 The basic structure of a user story is...